annehutter/polyspectrum/README.rst

 Description
 ===========

-Code to compute polyspectrum from a 3D grid following the method described in Watkinson et al. (2017).
+Code to compute polyspectrum from a 3D grid following the method described in `Watkinson et al. (2017) <http://adsabs.harvard.edu/abs/2017MNRAS.472.2436W>`__.

 **IMPORTANT:**: This is work in progress and code has not been fully tested.
 Currently only powerspectra and bispectra are supported.
-Suggestions for improvements can be sent to `a.k.hutter@rug.nl`.
+Suggestions for improvements can be sent to `a.k.hutter@rug.nl <a.k.hutter@rug.nl>`__.

 Installation
 ============